 Installing pydeck

-There are three steps before using pydeck:
+There are two steps before using pydeck:

 Install the library via pip or conda